To learn more about the Local Art Projects listed below, please click on the images…

 Celebrating the Official Launch of Burnt Store Art Space, Lardner Park 2018

 Artists left to right are Kerrie Warren, Phil Henshall, Gary Miles, Laurie Collins, Judy Mackintosh,

 Wayne Foenander, Laurel Foenander, Graeme Myrteza, Lynne Bickhoff, Graham Duell, Christine Cochran

-Currently for sale at Burnt Store Art Space
+Currently available to view / purchase at Burnt Store Art Space by Appointment

 20% commission from the sale of art through Burnt Store Art Space will be donated to the